mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 We emphasize that none of the network complexity is required in two situations we know of:

-1. If you only intend to run batch jobs connections to the outside will not be needed and you can delete all the network stuff from the template.
+1. If you only intend to run batch jobs, then connections to the outside will not be needed and you can delete all the network stuff from the template.
-    In fact, we recommend you prepare a separate run script, which you migh call `run_mspass_batch.sh` that doesn't simply deletes all the network stuff above.
+    In fact, we recommend you prepare a separate run script, which you might call `run_mspass_batch.sh` that simply deletes all the network stuff above.
 2. Some sites may have a science gateway setup to provide a mechanism to run jobs interactively on the cluster.
 The example noted earlier used